How to dispute a decision about your treatment and care needs

 We may contact others involved in your care, such as your service providers or family and carers and arrange a meeting to discuss the decision.

-You can also contact our Scheme Integration and Resolution team on 1300 738 586 to discuss your concerns.
+You can also contact our Customer Resolution Team on 1300 738 586 to discuss your concerns.

 Lodging a dispute if you are still unhappy